 Much of my prior work experience is listed on LinkedIn.

 My advisor and I taught Applied Behavioral Economics together for three years, and I lectured, led class discussions and shaped the course design and syllabus (Fall 2013, Fall 2014, Fall 2015).
 In 2014, I also initiated a Research Track, aimed at helping Ph.D. and research-oriented Master's students gain more practice in designing and conducting independent research projects.
 I've also served as teaching assistant for Information Law & Policy (Fall 2012, Spring 2014) and Information Visualization & Presentation (Spring 2013).

-At CITRIS in January 2013, I spoke about how we might move beyond simple "approve" and "disapprove" measures of opinion and present the public's views with more of the nuance and complexity it has.
-In October 2015, I was also on the radio talking about how Americans are coming out in increasing numbers on Facebook.
+At the School of Information in April 2018, I gave my dissertation talk and discussed the implications of my research for the social and data sciences.
+I also spoke at CITRIS in January 2013 about how we might move beyond simple "approve" and "disapprove" measures of opinion and present the public's views with more of the nuance and complexity it has.
+Additionally, in October 2015, I was on the radio talking about how Americans are coming out in increasing numbers on Facebook.

-Research Topics in Human-Computer Interaction (CS 260) · User Interface Design & Development (INFO 213) · Computer-Mediated Communication (INFO 216) · Political Behavior (PS 261) · Introduction to Artificial Intelligence (CS 188) · Berkeley Method of Entrepreneurship (IEOR 190A) · Quantitative Research Methods (INFO 271B) · Doctoral Research & Theory Workshop (INFO 290).
-I've also taken most of Berkeley's undergraduate computer science core (CS 61A, 61B, 70).
+Research Topics in Human-Computer Interaction (CS 260) · User Interface Design & Development (INFO 213) · Computer-Mediated Communication (INFO 216) · Political Behavior (PS 261) · Introduction to Artificial Intelligence (CS 188) · Berkeley Method of Entrepreneurship (IEOR 190A) · Quantitative Research Methods (INFO 271B) · Doctoral Research & Theory Workshop (INFO 294).
+I've also taken most of Berkeley's computer science core (CS 61A, 61B, 70).